Andrew Downes’ Symphonies

 Further correspondence from Jan Sperling:

-The following year the Bucks Symphonic Wind Ensemble performed Movement 2 of the Symphony at the BASWE Festival at RNCM in Manchester.
+The following year the Bucks Symphonic Wind Ensemble performed Movement 2 of the Symphony at the BASWE Convention at the RNCM in Manchester.

 Information and advertising: